 It is very important for the parties not to be emotional or personal.
 They must focus on issues and interests and not on positions and positions should be modified when necessary.
-The parties should avoid making premature judgements and should be willing to objectively look at the views offered by each party.
+The parties should avoid making premature judgments and should be willing to objectively look at the views offered by each party.

 - Information Foundation

 These foundations involve each party becoming familiar with the ‘best alternative to a negotiated agreement’ or BATNA.
-This means that each party must know and be prepared for any alternative in case a settlement is not reached.
+This means that each party must know and be prepared for an alternative in case a settlement is not reached.
 It is important for each party to know what any other methods the opposing party will pursue in case the negotiations fail.

 Not knowing the other party’s values and approach could put one party in a weaker position.
-If any of the two parties has a better alternative to negotiated settlement, such party would be in a stronger position.
+If any of the two parties has a better alternative to a negotiated settlement, such a party would be in a stronger position.
 Accordingly, it is necessary to have as much information about the other party’s plans as possible.